 One of the main benefits of process system modularization is a shorter overall project timeline.
-This is achieved by allowing site civil and facilities construction to happen at your facility, while process systems are build into skids offsite at the skid fabricators facility.
-An additional advantage to this offsite skid construction is that usually this means process systems are built indoors, under ideal plant conditions in your skid fabricator’s plant.
+This is achieved by allowing site civil and facilities construction to happen at your facility, while process systems are built into skids offsite at the skid fabricators facility.
+An additional advantage to this offsite skid construction is that usually, this means process systems are built indoors, under ideal plant conditions in your skid fabricator’s plant.

 This ultimately leads to better quality and faster completion times.

 While there are some size limits to modular skids for shipping, large complex systems can still benefit from modular process design.
 Multi-skid units can be built to work together, creating a full process system in self-contained parts.